terascope/teraslice/docs/packages/data-mate/overview.md

 ### isLength

-`isLength(INPUT, args) - Check to see if input is a string with given length ranges, or a list of valid string lengths`
+`isLength(input, args) - Check to see if input is a string with given length ranges, or a list of valid string lengths`

 `Optional args: { length: Number, min: Number, max: Number }`